 Fastest Location

-Norton Secure VPN offers this typical feature that connects you to the “fastest” location, but it won’t tell you how it works.
+Norton VPN offers this typical feature that connects you to the “fastest” location, but it won’t tell you how it works.
 Many VPNs are more upfront about how their auto-connect features choose a server.
 It’s usually determined based on a combination of ping, server load, and distance.

-Unfortunately, with Norton Secure VPN, it’s a mystery.
+Unfortunately, with Norton VPN, it’s a mystery.
 On the plus side, the server list is so small, you probably already know which server is the closest to you and most likely the quickest.

 P2P-Optimized Server